Albanese doubles down on AUKUS, warns on environment

 Prime Minister Anthony Albanese will reiterate the importance of the AUKUS nuclear-powered submarine defence pact and warn that a climate change bill at the centre of a dispute with the Greens is critical to national security in a press club address on Wednesday.

-In a major speech on national security and his first press club address of the new year, Mr Albanese paints a broad brush picture of the state of Australian national security and its economic, diplomatic and environmental dimensions.
+In a major speech on national security and his first press club address of 2023, Mr Albanese will paint a broad brush picture of the state of Australian national security and its economic, diplomatic and environmental dimensions.

-He asserts the security pact with America and the UK to deliver nuclear submarines is at the cornerstone of the government’s defence policy.
+He will assert the security pact with America and Britain to deliver nuclear submarines is at the cornerstone of the government’s defence policy.

 “This will be the single biggest leap in our defence capability in our history,” Mr Albanese will say of AUKUS.